kristijanhusak/vim-dadbod-ui/README.md

 \ { 'name': 'wp', 'url': 'mysql://root@localhost/wp_awesome' },
 \ ]
 ```

-Note: Old dictionary structure is still supported, but it will probably be deprecated at some point.

 Just make sure to **NOT COMMIT** these.
 I suggest using project local vim config (`:help exrc`)